 What’s the difference between steel and graphite shafts?

-High handicappers, beginners, senior, and women golfers, prefer graphite throughout their club set to help maintain swing speed and maximize length.
+High handicappers, beginners, seniors, and women golfers, prefer graphite throughout their club set to help maintain swing speed and maximize length.

 Cavity-back or blade?